PhilMele/M4Project/README.md

 ## Getting Started

-The project was built with the aim of being used from small to large screen and is fully responsive.
+The project was built with the aim of being used from small to large screens and is fully responsive.

-However one of the feature requires accurate geolocation on the customer side.
+However one of the core feature requires accurate geolocation, on the customer side.

 Once you have setup a parking under the desired geolocation, as parking manager, please scan the QR code to access the deployed project from your mobile phone.